 Some outdoor hospitality operations are seasonal (e.g., snow sports or golf).
 In these cases, seasonality must be considered and the audit must be performed when the relevant activities are running at a minimum of 70% operating capacity.
-This helps ensure that the audit is representative of how the company operates during their "normal business" times.
-This may be the least convenient time for an audit, but it is an unavoidable requirement.
+This helps ensure that the audit is representative the company's operations during their "normal business" times.

-For companies with activities that do not peak at the same time of the year, multiple audit visits are often required to complete a single audit report.
-An example of a company that would require multiple visits is a resort operation with golf and mountain biking in summer, snow sports in winter, and a hotel and restaurant year-round.
-If the activities are in separate CUs, two visits are required each calendar year to complete one annual audit.
+For companies with activities that do not peak at the same time of the year, extended sampling during maintenance years may be required to complete a single audit report.
+An example of a company that would require extended season sampling is a resort operation with golf and mountain biking in summer, snow sports in winter, and a hotel and restaurant year-round.
+If the activities are in separate CUs, two samples may be required each maintenance year to complete one annual audit.
 If the activities are within the same CU, all activities must be sampled in the three-year COR certification cycle.

-Each visit must include all three data collection methods (observation, documentation and interviews), and the auditor must apply these methods to the activities of each season in the three-year cycle of the audit.
+Each seasonal activity must include all three data collection and verification methods (observation, document review and interviews), and the auditor must apply these methods to the activities of each season in the three-year certification cycle of the audit.
 It is not sufficient to review documentation from summer operations in the winter season or to interview summer workers who have returned for the winter season without actually observing the summer activities.
-Companies with seasonal operations should consult go2HR before planning and performing their audits.
+Companies with seasonal operations should consult go2HR before planning and conducting their audits.